Pricing | Team Foundation Server Linda Webster

 Team Foundation Server Pricing

-Get TFS when you buy Team Services, and move to the cloud at your own pace
+Get TFS when you buy Visual Studio Team Services, and move to the cloud at your own pace

 Team Foundation Server 2017 Licensing

 To license TFS 2017, you’ll need a TFS server license and a Windows operating system license (Windows Server is best) for each machine running TFS, plus a client access license for each person connecting to TFS.
 Client access licenses (CALs) aren’t required for people who just access work items – assign them “Stakeholder” access, which is free.

 Extensions to TFS such as Test Manager, Package Management, and Private Pipelines require an additional purchase.
 Some TFS Extensions are included with Visual Studio Enterprise subscriptions and many others are free.
 Paid extensions can also be purchased monthly, no Visual Studio subscription is required.